uriapete/uriapete/README.md

 ## Hi there 👋

-I'm a software engineer focused on adaptability, versatility, and functionality.
-Also great at working in or coordinating a team, but I like working alone too.
+I'm a software developer focused on adaptability, versatility, and functionality.
+Great at working in or coordinating a team, but I like working alone too.

 ### Wanna get in contact?
 - My Email: uriarteangelo@gmail.com